mya-yoder/Battleship/README.txt

 Important Note:
--The original Battleships game was as a project for Chris Dovolis' Introduction to Algorithm's and Data Structures class at the University of Minnesota.
+The original Battleships game was created as a university project.
 The project required the creation of Board, Boat, Cell, Game, and BattleboatGUI classes.
 Methods and objects contained within these classes are incorporated within the Computer.java file.
 However, because solutions to the project cannot be posted online, only the Computer.java class, which was not included in the project's